RubenPants/EvolvableRNN/README.md

     * Does not say a thing about NEAT
     * "foot target findings" sounds so cheap
 * *Neuro-evolved Gated Recurrent Units for distance-based target finding*
-    * "foot target findings" sounds so cheap
+    * "target finding" sounds so cheap
+* *An empirical study on the effectiveness of recurrent units as memory components in evolved neural networks*